-S 18.
+Section 18.
 Disclosure required when recommending

-- An agent who recommends to a party to a transaction, a settlement agent, finance broker or any other supplier of goods or services, must make a written disclosure to the party of any significant relationship, connection or affinity between the agent and the supplier. - 2) Where the relationship, connection or affinity between the agent and the supplier is capable of producing a conflict between the interests of the party to the transaction and the agent, the agent shall include in such written disclosure an explanation of the nature of the potential conflict.
+- 1) An agent who recommends to a party to a transaction, a settlement agent, finance broker or any other supplier of goods or services, must make a written disclosure to the party of any significant relationship, connection or affinity between the agent and the supplier. - 2) Where the relationship, connection or affinity between the agent and the supplier is capable of producing a conflict between the interests of the party to the transaction and the agent, the agent shall include in such written disclosure an explanation of the nature of the potential conflict.

-Under the former Code, when an agent or agency employee recommended a finance broker (or any other supplier of goods or services) to a party to a transaction (e.g. the buyer or seller), they were required to make written disclosure of any significant relationship with that supplier.
-There was nothing in the former Code to alert the agent or sales representative to the requirements of other related laws.
+Prior to the amendments, when an agent or sales representative recommended a finance broker or any other supplier of goods or services to a party to a transaction (e.g. the buyer or seller) they were required to make written disclosure of any significant relationship between the agent and the supplier.
+There was nothing in the Code to alert the agent or sales representative to the requirements of other laws.

-The Code has been amended to reflect the requirements of section 44 (7) of the Settlement Agents Act 1981 (SA Act) i.e. that no third party can receive a reward from a licensed settlement agent for referring business to that settlement agent.
+The Code has been amended to reflect the current requirements of section 44(7) of the Settlement Agents Act 1981 (SA Act) i.e. that no third party can receive a reward from a licensed settlement agent for referring business to that settlement agent.
 Where it is proven that a reward has been given by a licensed settlement agent to a third party for referral of business, both parties are in breach of the legislation.